saadeghi/daisyui/src/docs/src/routes/(docs)/docs/utilities/+page.svelte.md

 ---
-title: utility classes and CSS variables
+title: Utility classes and CSS variables
 desc: Additional utility classes and CSS variables that daisyUI uses for components and themes
 published: true
 ---